 Charles "Chick" MacalBy Louise Lerner • February 5, 2012

-Charles (Chick) Macal is a senior systems engineer at Argonne National Laboratory.
+Charles (Chick) Macal is a Distinguished Fellow and senior systems engineer at Argonne National Laboratory.
+He is the chief scientist for the Argonne Resilient Infrastructure Initiative.
 He specializes in a type of computer simulation called agent-based modeling, which calculates likely decisions for each "actor"— one person, for example—in a simulation and then sees what impact those have on other agents.
-He has applied agent-based modeling to simulate the spread of MRSA bacteria, to forecast economic panics and to predict consumer behavior, among other projects.
+He has applied agent-based modeling to simulate the spread of infectious diseases, how information spreads through communities, to forecast economic panics and to predict consumer behavior, among other projects.

 How did you get interested in science?

 I think when I was young I was fascinated by the natural world.
 I actually started out collecting butterflies and insects when I was under 10 years old.
 My parents took me on many trips to the Field Museum in Chicago, and I loved dinosaurs and things like that—but then it developed into this interest that didn't go away.

 When we landed on the moon, I was just totally enthralled by every single step, even from the beginning, with John Glenn.
 During the moon landing my teacher would send me down to the TV room during class and have me report back on what happened—we only had a TV in one room in the school back then.

 Then when I was in high school, I found that science, and particularly mathematics, were the things that I was most interested in.
 I actually read a book in the library about what engineers do, and I got really intrigued by engineering; so I went to Purdue and studied engineering.
 There I got interested in applying engineering to new kinds of problems.

 There are so many problems in the world that need to be solved; and so many of them have to do with large-scale systems.
 We live in a society full of technology, and systems of technology—everything from transportation to energy and its production and distribution.